sebelga/gstore-node/README.md

 <a name="simplifyResultExplained"></a>
 #### entities
 **simplifyResult** (default true).
-By default the results coming back from the Datastore are serialized into a more readable object format.
+By default the results coming back from the Datastore are serialized into a simpler object format.
 If you want the full response that includes both the Datastore Key & Data, set simplifyResult to false.
 This option can be set on a per query basis ([see below](#simplifyResultInline)).

 ```
 // Schema options example